jimbydude/MMM-AI-Face-Login/README.md

     - img03.jpg
 ```

-Then you will also have the following in the 'Public' folder:
+Then you will also have the following in the 'Public' folder of this module:
 ```
 - public
     - guest.gif